malicksarrtwo/ecomerce-website/README.md

 # Hosted this project as a website:
-I did host this website on AWS S3.
+I did deploy this project on AWS S3 for quick testing purposes.
 Link is: http://ecomerce-site.s3-website-us-east-1.amazonaws.com

 # Ecomerceapp